kinggeorges12/JellyBridge/README.md

 **🙏 A Note to Early Testers**: Thank you!
 I have fixed a lot of bugs on the backend with the v1.3.0.* release, and some new features!
 I hope the flurry of issues does not stop you from checking out the new release.
 I tested this release on both 10.10.7 and 10.11.1 releases.
 Please continue submitting issues with new feature ideas and reporting bugs.

+After installing the new version, you must update the plugin page using these instructions:
+`Jellyfin uses caching for the plugin configuration pages, so you may need to do a hard refresh of the page to see the latest changes.
+In Chrome, Open Developer Tools (F12) → Right-click Refresh button → "Empty Cache and Hard Reload".`

 ## Features

 - **Native Jellyfin Support**: Whether you use Android TV or Kodi to sync videos and favorites with Jellyfin, this plugin has you covered